elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 1. Implicit rate: PV minimum lease payments plus un-guaranteed residual value = FV of underlying
 2. Lessee's incremental borrowing rate (equivalent funds were borrowed for a similar term and similar security)

-- ASPE: lower of the two rates used to ensure that the lessee does not get a lower PV.
+- ASPE: lessor of the two rates used to ensure that the lessee does not get a lower PV
 - IFRS: use Lessor's implicit rate

 ### Right-of-use assets under IFRS

+The initial value of the right-of-use asset is the PV of the payments plus the PV of the residual value or purchase option discounted at the lessor/implicit rate

 ```accounting
 1-Sep | contract initiated with first payment